 “At least you’re realistic.”

 Jane put the brush down.
 “Don’t have much choice in my position.
-What kind of assignment do you have to do, anyway?
+What kind of assignment is it, anyway?
 I can’t wait to find out about all the school crap I don’t have to worry about anymore.”

 “So you did quit?”
 The casual way Jane said it sent a little jolt right through Daria’s heart.
 She’d be stuck in the library from now on.
 Once upon a time that’d have been paradise for her—but not anymore.

 “More like I just stopped going.
 Lli never noticed—no surprise there.
-I did tell Instructor Defoe.”
+I did tell Sera Defoe.”

 Daria still had another year at Drenlyn—its endless classes and awful students—and now without the one person who made it bearable.
 “Good to know that the pursuit of education won’t get in the way of your quest for lucre,” Daria said.